Psychiatric Hospital/Residential Treatment

 - Substance use disorders in some degree of remission (not active use)

 - Eating Disorders (if medical status and weight suggest they are not acute medical risks)

 Chat is available on the admissions page Monday - Friday from 9:30 am - 4:00 pm Eastern Standard Time.
 A member of the Admissions Staff is a click away from answering your questions.

 James Sacksteder, M.D., Medical Director/CEO talks about the mission of the Austen Riggs Center and the unique treatment approach.

 The Austen Riggs Center was featured on the thought leadership program shown on APA TV at the American Psychiatric Association’s annual meeting in May.

-Eric M. Plakun, M.D., Director of Admissions and Professional Relations talks about the benefits of residential treatment.
+Eric M. Plakun, M.D., Associate Medical Director and Director of Admissions talks about the benefits of residential treatment.